Skip to main content

 20.

-Medical certificate: For the 50, 185 and 500 km athletes, this certificate needs to prove that you are fit to take part in an endurance race in arctic conditions.
+Medical certificate: For the 185 and 500 km athletes, this certificate needs to state that you are fit to take part in an endurance race in arctic conditions.
 In addition to the certificate, each athlete has to fill in a medical form.

 21.

-Food: We serve 1 hot meal upon the arrival of the athlete at each checkpoint (except for Polar Circle Cabin #2).
-20 km and 50 km athletes get snacks at aid stations.
-In addition 50 km finishers get a hot meal upon arrival at Jockfall.
-There are no hot meals at the finish of the 185 and 500 km race.
+Food: We serve 1 hot meal upon the arrival of the athlete at each checkpoint.
+20 km and 50 km athletes get snacks at their aid stations.
+There are no hot meals guaranteed at the finish line.

 Athletes in the 185 and 500 km race must have sufficient emergency food for 2 days.
 Also, we recommend taking along several meals and snacks to eat between checkpoints.
 Experience has shown that an athlete’s body needs more food than what we possibly can serve with one meal at a checkpoint.
 It has happened that athletes run out of food between checkpoints.
 This is a reason for disqualification!